flytbase/flytsim-docker/README.md

 <br/>

-Q. **My Linux device is installed with open source nouveau driver for Nvidia.
-How do I install Nvidia propreitary drivers**?
+**Q. My Linux device is installed with open source nouveau driver for Nvidia.
+How do I install Nvidia propreitary drivers?**

-A. If you are on Ubuntu, follow this [nvidia gpu install guide](https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia) by Ubuntu.
+**A.** If you are on Ubuntu, follow this [nvidia gpu install guide](https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia) by Ubuntu.

 ## Versioning